Terradue/doc-developer-sandbox/source/developer/parameters.rst

 .. code-block:: console

-  ciop-simjob node_expression
+  ciop-run node_expression

-* Check the output of the application by copying the Tracking URL from the *ciop-simjob* command, and paste it in a browser (see :doc:`make a robust workflow and debug it <debug>`).
+* Check the output of the application by copying the Tracking URL from the *ciop-run* command, and paste it in a browser (see :doc:`make a robust workflow and debug it <debug>`).
 You will see an output similar to:

 .. figure:: includes/parameters/gui1.png
      :scale: 70 %